 At Albany Medical Center, our fellowship-trained microsurgeons, the only ones in the region, offer the most advanced reconstructive options to restore form and function following cancer treatment or complex trauma.

 Care Throughout the Capital Region

-All locations in the System can be found in the Get Care section of this page.
+All locations and physicians in the System can be found in the Get Care section of this page.